pankajseervi2604/Basic-Calculator/README.md

-i have created an basic calculator using java programming here i have used switch statement and Scanner class
+i have updated the calculator and added some features to it :)